graalvm/graalvm-demos/native-image/preserve-package/README.md

 # Using Native Image `Preserve` Option

-[Reflection](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/reflect/package-summary.html) is a feature of the Java programming language that enables a running Java program to examine and modify attributes of its classes, interfaces, fields, and methods and GraalVM Native Image provides automatic support for some uses.
-Native Image uses static analysis to identify what classes, methods, and fields are needed by an application but it may not detect some elements of your application that are accessed using the [Java Reflection API](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/reflect/package-summary.html).
-Undetected Reflection usage must be declared to the `native-image` tool either in the form of metadata (precomputed in code or as JSON configuration files) or using the `-H:Preserve` option (experimental in GraalVM for JDK 25).
+[Reflection](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/lang/reflect/package-summary.html) is a feature of the Java programming language that enables a running Java program to examine and modify attributes of its classes, interfaces, fields, and methods.
+GraalVM Native Image automatically supports some uses of reflection.
+Native Image uses static analysis to identify what classes, methods, and fields are needed by an application, but it may not detect some elements of your application that are accessed using the [Java Reflection API](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/reflect/package-summary.html).
+You must declare any undetected reflection usage to the `native-image` tool, either as metadata (precomputed in code or as JSON configuration files) or using the `-H:Preserve` option (experimental in GraalVM for JDK 25).

-The following demonstrates how to declare Reflection configuration using the `-H:Preserve` option.
+This guide demonstrates how to declare reflection configuration using the `-H:Preserve` option.

 ## Preparation

-1. Download and install the latest GraalVM for JDK 25 (or early access build before 2025-09-16) using [SDKMAN!](https://sdkman.io/).
+1. Download and install the latest GraalVM for JDK 25 (or the early access build before 2025-09-16) using [SDKMAN!](https://sdkman.io/).

     ```shell
     sdk install java 25.ea.29-graal